kdeldycke/meta-package-manager/docs/benchmark.md

 # Benchmark

-Attempting to unifying all package managers is a Sisyphean task.
+Attempting to unify all package managers is a Sisyphean task.

 This did not prevent me or others to try to solve that problem.
 It is not easy to explain why but there might be a greater need for such tools out there.
 Here is a list of some related projects I stumbled into and how they compares to `mpm`.